 The AIA’s awards recognize the 10 best projects in justice facility design annually.
 Winning projects were selected for demonstrating quality of form, functionality and unique architectural responses to the complex issues facing justice design.

-The LEED Gold San Francisco Public Safety Campus, designed by HOK in collaboration with Mark Cavagnero Associates, creates a civic anchor for the Mission Bay district.
+The LEED Gold San Francisco Public Safety Campus (above), designed by HOK in collaboration with Mark Cavagnero Associates, creates a civic anchor for the Mission Bay district.
 The resilient structure houses municipal services including the city’s police headquarters, a district police station and a fire station under one roof.

 Winners will be recognized at the AIA’s Academy of Architecture for Justice Conference in Cincinnati in October.